The #1 risk when investing in loans

 When buyback guarantee fails : Mintos’ Eurocent

 I’ve repeatedly pointed out that the buyback guarantee isn’t an absolute guarantee.
 Indeed, the originator itself may end up in financial troubles, in which case it won’t be able to honor the buyback guarantee.
 This happened with one of Mintos originators called Eurocent.
 The consequences for the investors are still unclear, as is often the case when judiciary action is triggered.
-However, it’s unfortunately likely that the investors will suffer losses.
+In July 2019, Mintos’ latest update mentioned that the court still didn’t approve the creditor list which was submitted one year earlier !

 Partially secured loans : Omaraha’s warranty fund